Bonnie Wright: 2012–present: Independent films and directorial focus

 Wright starred alongside Rhys Wakefield, James D'Arcy and her Harry Potter co-star Freddie Stroma in the science fiction film After the Dark (2014), directed by John Huddles and filmed in Jakarta, Indonesia.
-She portrayed Georgina, one of the students.
+She played Georgina, one of the students.
 The film premiered at Neuchâtel International Fantastic Film Festival on 7 July 2013.
 Reviews for After the Dark were mixed; The Village Voice commented that the film "slid[es] into a ... soapy backstory while suggesting that supporting actress Bonnie Wright might have been a stronger [..] lead".
 Wright voiced a character in the animated film My Dad Is Scrooge (2014).
 In May 2014, Wright wrote and directed short film Know Thyself, starring her Harry Potter co-star Christian Coulson.
 Know Thyself premiered at festival NewFilmmakers NY on 10 February 2016; Elle referred to the film as "emotive".
 In July 2014, Wright directed the short film Fade to Gold, showcasing her parents' creative design of their jewellery.

 In August 2016, her company released the first instalment of Sextant, a twelve-part work with each short shot under a full moon, containing themes of cosmic order and poetry.
 Wright stated that she desired to shoot "when our sensitivities are heightened" and that the film reflected her interest in how a landscape can be "the catalyst..for self discovery".
 Wright's next directorial project was a three-episode series entitled Phone Calls, showing phone conversations with three pairs of people who never physically interact on-screen.
 Phone Calls premiered at the Tribeca Film Festival in April 2017.
 In June 2018, Wright released Medusa's Ankles, based on a section of The Matisse Stories by A. S. Byatt.
 The film was shot in Lincoln, England, and starred Kerry Fox as a woman experiencing a menopausal midlife crisis, alongside Harry Potter co-star Jason Isaacs as a charismatic, "self obsessed" hairdresser with whom she develops a fraught connection.
 Wright stated that in her direction, she tried to capture "the intimate experience" of going to a salon and experiencing sudden, personal change.
 Wright directed Lowe again in her music video for "Taught You How To Feel", released in November 2018.
 Wright also directed the music video for Pete Yorn and Scarlett Johansson's single, "Iguana Bird", an "expressive personification of heartbreak recovery", released in October 2018.

 Wright's next video was for independent artist MAGUIRE, entitled "Fallible".
 It was released in June 2019; Fame Magazine called it a "breathtakingly candid portrait".
 In March 2020, Wright narrated an audiobook adaption of Babbitty Rabbitty and her Cackling Stump from The Tales of Beedle the Bard, an in-universe book of Wizarding World children's stories written by Rowling.
 The audiobook was released in aid of the charity Lumos.